Ask questions about this school. Answers use aggregated data and are subject to error.

 How did you prepare for the interview?

-Many applicants prepared for their interviews by utilizing resources such as SDN forums, mock interviews, and practicing with friends and family members.
-They also researched potential questions asked by optometry schools, reviewed personal statements, and familiarized themselves with current events and legislation in optometry to craft thorough responses.
+Most applicants prepared for the interview by utilizing resources such as SDN forums, mock interviews, and practicing with friends or family members.
+They also researched potential questions, reviewed their application materials, and familiarized themselves with current events and legislation related to optometry to ensure they were well-prepared for a variety of topics that could be discussed during the interview.

 I reviewed the highlights of my resume and life.
 Kept them fresh in my head - but I did not formally study any online questions.